For many social work users and social work professionals, shame is an ongoing part of their daily experience.

 Elizabeth Frost is an Associate Professor at the University of the West of England, UK.

-Veronika Magyar-Haas is Professor in Educational Science, University of Freiburg, Switzerland.
+Veronika Magyar-Haas is Professor in Educational Science at the University of Freiburg, Switzerland.

 Holger Schoneville is a Senior Lecturer in social work at Dortmund University, Germany